chriskolb/SDDR-Species/README.md

 ## Exemplary Set-Up

-This section describes the exact set-up used to run the exemplary single-species script **`performance-results-single-species.R`** on the HU LEQR server Morrison running **`R`** version 4.0.3.
+This section describes the exact set-up used to run the exemplary single-species script **`performance-results-single-species.R`** on the HU LEQR server Morrison using **`R`** version 4.0.3.

 1. Prior to running any code, make sure the **`R`** packages `devtools`, `rstudioapi`, `pacman` and `reticulate` are installed.
 2. Install Miniconda using `reticulate::install_miniconda()`in the **`R`** console, which automatically creates a conda environment called `r-reticulate`
 3. For `deepregression` to work properly, we have to install the appropriate dependencies in `r-reticulate`.
-To do so, open the Miniconda prompt and run
+To do so, open the Anaconda (Miniconda) prompt and run
 ```
 conda env remove --name r-reticulate
 conda create --name r-reticulate